OPEN WORLD

 And once again, the co-construction dimension can only be achieved by understanding expectations: your expectations as an individual, expectations in terms of transportation for employees and companies, and how these fit into the landscape of public and private offers.

-Looking ahead to the future, and for younger people who need to get around daily.
 What possibilities can Mobilize offer to this generation that no longer wants to buy a car?

 Today, if you look at our offers, we have car sharing offers.
 If you look at Paris, Madrid and soon Lyon, we have Zity.
 We also have short-term rental and car-sharing solutions in stations: this is the Mobilize Share brand.
 We have also harmonized the brands with the launch of Mobilize.